mokagio/mokacoding/metallo/src/posts/2021-08-25-tdd-catching-bugs-in-action.md

 In my copy-pasta, I used the code to check for "fizz" to print "buzz" and vice versa.

 How long do you think it would have taken me to notice that mistake if I'd been relying solely on manual testing?
-Definitely more time, as I would have had to manually launch the app or script that uses `fizzBuzz(_:)` feed it an input like `3` and _notice_, something is not always guaranteed it to occur, the output was not the correct one.
+More time for sure, as I would have had to manually launch the app or script that uses `fizzBuzz(_:)` feed it an input like `3` and _notice_ the output was not correct.
+Apart from the overhead of launching the app and navigating its UI, which might be negligible in some cases, manually verifying code uses our _biological hardware_, which is liable to all sorts of distractions and hiccups.

 ## How TDD reveals incorrect mental models